cephalon-intelligence/cephalon-intelligence.github.io/docs/index.md

 <p style="text-align: center; font-weight: bold; font-size: 30px; color:#F6D6A5; ">Truth is Freedom</p>
 <br>

 The [CIO](https://github.com/cephalon-intelligence) is an [open source intelligence](https://en.wikipedia.org/wiki/Open-source_intelligence) organization.
 It is not affiliated with the US Government.
-The project is still in its infancy, and accordingly it can be expected to continuously evolve.
+The project is still in its infancy, and accordingly it is expected to continuously evolve.